Russell-Waterhouse/blog/content/post/linked-lists-compared.md

 between the 3 languages.
 There is a lot more dimensions to analyze than this, and I plan to in later blog posts.
 However, I think the results from this first bit of analysis are interesting.
-The haskell implementation took the least amount of time, followed by ruby, followed by C. C took so long because it takes a while to deal with memory management and strings as arrays, and Haskell took so short because it made heavy use of the inherent recursive nature of the data structure, something that haskell handles very well.
+The Haskell implementation took the least amount of time, followed by Ruby, followed by C. C took so long because it takes a while to deal with memory management and strings as arrays, and Haskell took so short because it made heavy use of the inherent recursive nature of the data structure, something that Haskell handles very well.

+## Appendix A: Futurie Analysis

 If you're interested to see these implementations compared on the following dimensions, please follow me on [LinkedIn](https://www.linkedin.com/in/russell-waterhouse-a4b1351a2)